-- Expressing gratitude: It is to reach as many World War II veterans as I can – particularly those who fought in the Pacific theater – to thank them for not only helping to end the war but to bring food, peace, and democracy to post-WWII Japan.
+(2) On expressing gratitude: It is to reach out to as many World War II veterans as I can – particularly those who fought in the Pacific theater – to thank them for not only helping to end the war but to bring food, peace, and democracy to post-WWII Japan.

 Accordingly, I write primarily about “investing” and “war, peace, and gratitude.”
 Currently, I post once a month, on the 17th, on both of these topics.